 Add the Google Analytics for Firebase software development kit (SDK) to your Android or iOS app to get powerful cross-platform measurement capabilities that help you understand how your users engage with your app and to optimise your App campaign attribution, reach, and performance.

 When you implement the Google Analytics for Firebase SDK, you unlock benefits for App campaigns, like on-device conversion measurement, audience management, and target ROAS bidding.
 Additionally, adding the SDK will automatically register your app for Apple’s SKAdNetwork attribution so you can measure “first-open” conversions.

-Vinted, a European marketplace for secondhand clothing, wanted to drive more in-app actions and optimize its cost per in-app action, particularly on iOS.
+Vinted, a European marketplace for second-hand clothing, wanted to drive more in-app actions and optimise its cost per in-app action, particularly on iOS.
 To achieve this, the brand implemented and began bidding on conversions from Google Analytics for Firebase.

 Vinted achieved 2.3X more in-app actions on iOS compared to its existing measurement solution, increased installs by 92%, and decreased the cost per engagement by 22%.
 Additionally, Google Analytics for Firebase helped Vinted increase scale and achieve deeper funnel events.